- Billing Information

 A portion of the fee revenue is allocated taking into consideration the recommendation of the University Fee Allocation Committee.
 This committee consists of four students, three faculty/staff and is chaired by the Budget Manager or Designee.
 This committee is advisory to the President.

-Examples of costs supported by student fees include Student Government, Student Health, Bonds, Technology, Wellness, Memorial Union, Career Services, Substance Abuse Prevention Programming, Multicultural Student Services, Athletics, Student Success Center and the Judicial/Crisis Team.
+Examples of costs supported by student fees include Student Government, Student Health, Bonds, Technology, Wellness, Memorial Union, Career Services, Substance Abuse Prevention Programming, Multicultural Programs & Services, Athletics, Student Success Center and the Judicial/Crisis Team.

 Based on a long standing agreement with Student Government, increases to the UND Student Fees are indexed to the rate of the approved tuition increase up to a maximum of 5%.
 Any increase above the 5% is approved by the President under SBHE Policy 805.2 section 1.b.